bokiko/RL-Swarm-node/README.md

 # Basic Configuration
 NODE_NAME=your-unique-node-name
 NODE_WALLET_ADDRESS=your-ethereum-wallet-address
-EMAIL_ADDRESS=your-email@example.com  # New: for multi-peer ID/EOA mapping
+EMAIL_ADDRESS=your-email@example.com  # For multi-peer ID/EOA mapping

-# Choose Your Swarm Tier
+# Choose ONE of these two lines based on your GPU:
-# Option 1: Consumer tier (8GB+ VRAM) - Uncomment this line:
+# For GPUs with 8GB-23GB VRAM (like RTX 2070, 3070, etc):
 SWARM_TIER=consumer

-# Option 2: Powerful tier (24GB+ VRAM) - Uncomment this line instead:
+# For GPUs with 24GB+ VRAM (like RTX 3090, 4090, A100, etc):
 # SWARM_TIER=powerful

 # GPU Configuration